 Our board and staff are committed to building and sustaining a culture of learning.
 Below are just some of the resources that influence our strategic approach.
 Please share your ideas and insights by dropping us a note.

-A national study from the Equality of Opportunity Project found that a child born in Greenville County to the bottom quintile of family income has only a 4.7% chance of reaching the top quintile.
+A national study from Opportunity Insights, formerly the Equality of Opportunity Project, found that a child born in Greenville County to the bottom quintile of family income has only a 4.7% chance of reaching the top quintile.
 That puts Greenville County 24th worst out of 2478 counties in the United States.

 In this book, renowned leadership experts Ron Heifetz and Marty Linsky describe the effectiveness of adaptive leadership and why we often make the mistake of applying technical solutions to adaptive challenges.